Working with you for the public

 Neha Mahendru

-Neha Mahendru is an Associate Director with Leapwise with twenty years of experience across the charitable, public and private sector.
+Neha is an Associate Director with Leapwise with twenty years of experience across the charitable, public and private sector.
 She works with Leapwise and independently as an adviser and coach.

 Previously, Neha was a Director at Impetus where she spent nine years supporting charities deliver sustainable impact and scale.
 And she was a management consultant with McKinsey and Optum Health, improving health care organisations through analytical insight and by building collaborative networks.